 However, it's usually on high mileage vehicles or ones with neglected coolant systems.
 I think they improved the manufacturing process on these moving parts.

 It's easy to buy into this type of quick diagnosis.
-Especially since, problems with the water pump and finding it necessary to replace the thermostat on vehicles with over 100,000 miles remain a real possibility.
+Problems with the water pump and finding it necessary to replace the thermostat on high mileage automobiles remain a possibility.

-However, if the failure is with the Chevrolet coolant temperature sensor, replacing the thermostat and water pump becomes a for sure waste of time.
+However, if the failure is with the Chevrolet coolant temperature sensor, replacing the thermostat and water pump becomes a waste of time.

-In this article we'll talk about how to determine the coolant temperature sensor is actually the problem with the vehicle and not the other possibilities that exist.
+In this short article we'll talk about how to determine the coolant temperature sensor is actually the problem.

-If you leave the radiator cap on it comes out slowly.
+If you leave the radiator cap on you'll lose coolant slowly.
 With the radiator cap removed it flows like a tidal wave.
 You'll need a 19 mm deep socket, but a 3/4 standard size also works.

 With that said, the coolant temperature sensor discussed in this post finds its way into many other Chevrolet, Buick and GMC truck engines.

-First, let's clear the air and state that this particular Chevrolet coolant temperature sensor is not known for its extreme reliability.
+First, let's clear the air.
+This particular Chevrolet coolant temperature sensor is not known for its extreme reliability.

-This doesn't mean that every vehicle that has one needs one replaced, but it appears that very few of these trucks will make it through its natural life cycle with the original coolant temperature sender installed.
+This doesn't mean that every vehicle needs one replaced.
+However, few of these trucks will make it through its natural life cycle with the original coolant temperature sender.

-What we also need to make clear is the symptoms associated with the bad Chevrolet coolant temperature sensor can vary greatly.
+What we also need to make clear is the symptoms associated with the bad Chevrolet coolant temperature sensor vary.

-Let me use the first and second vehicles that helped me discover this common malfunction as prime examples of the varied symptoms.
+Let me use two trucks with this common malfunction, as examples of the varied symptoms.

 If you can imagine the difference in the fuel mixture required to run an engine at -30°F than at 80°F then you can understand why this truck ran poorly and stalled.